 But the military CAC is not just a timesaver.

-With over 1.5 million CAC transactions logged daily, this fully scalable solution has quickly become a vital part of everything DoD employees, and contractors do throughout their workday.
+With over 1.5 million CAC transactions logged daily, this fully scalable solution has quickly become vital to everything DoD employees and contractors do throughout their workday.

-It has streamlined many business practices and processes, making DoD operations more efficient and secure than ever.
+It has streamlined many business practices and processes, making DoD operations more efficient and secure.

 As a reminder, the Department maintains 561,975 facilities at 4,800 sites on 25 million acres.

 In addition to ensuring fail-safe physical and logical security, the CAC card: